 When Kilkenny Tourism invited us to spend a day in Kilkenny as their guests, we couldn’t resist.
 After all, who could be a better tour guide than the people responsible for promoting tourism there?

-Kilkenny began as a religious community in the 6th century.
-It has since grown to be Ireland’s fifth-largest town.
-Most people know about 800-year-old Kilkenny Castle, but the town has so much more to it than just that.
+Kilkenny began as a religious community in the 6th century and has since grown to be Ireland’s fifth-largest town.
+While the majestic 800-year-old Kilkenny Castle might be what draws visitors initially, it’s just the beginning of what this enchanting city has to offer.

 Best things to do in Kilkenny